ogbobeonochie/sales-analysis/README.md

   This analysis provides valuable insights into the company's sales trend

    - The seasonal pattern suggests that the company's sales are influenced by external factors such as holidays,weather or economic conditions

+   - The consistent peak in sales during November and December indicates a strong holiday season demand

+   - The drop in sales in January may be due to post-holiday season slump

   ## Recommendations